Shintō Munen-ryū & The Edo Period

-Togasaki Kumataro Teruyoshi as a teenager joined Fuikui Hyōemon's dojo in Edo (Tōkyō).
+Togasaki Kumataro Teruyoshi as a teenager joined Fukui Hyōemon's dojo in Edo (Tōkyō).
 He taught for a few years in Edo at his own dojo until giving management of the school, Gekikenkan, to Okada Jumatsu Yoshitoshi.

 Saito Yakuro Yoshimichi was another student at the Gekikenkan.
 He took over the dojo when Togasaki Sensei became ill and passed away.
 Yakuro decided to move to a new dojo in the Kudanshita area of Tokyo.
 He opened the Renpeikan in 1885, and it was to become one of the three famed dojo of the Edo period 江戸三大道場.
 The three famous dojo with their three famous teachers were Saito Yakuro of Shintō Munen-ryū, Momonoi Shunzo of Kyōshin Meichi-ryū, and Chiba Shusaku of Hokushin Ittō-ryū.

 Negishi Shingoro, a student of the Renpeikan became Shindō Munen Ryū 神道無念流 successor in Edo.
 He eventually closed the Renpeikan and re-opened his school as the Yushinkan.
-It is there that the famous sword master of twentieth century Nakayama Hakudo began his study in Shindo Munen Ryu 神道無念流.
+It is there that the famous sword master of twentieth-century Nakayama Hakudo began his study in Shindo Munen Ryu 神道無念流.
 Nakayama Hakudo is one of the more famous names in modern Kendo and budo.
-He inherited Shintō Munen Ryu from Negishi Shingoro, however World War II caused many hardships in Japan.
-For those wanting to continue kendo and kenjutsu practice it became all the more harder due to the restrictions placed upon occupying United Sates Armed Forces.
+He inherited Shintō Munen Ryu from Negishi Shingoro, however, World War II caused many hardships in Japan.
+For those wanting to continue kendo and kenjutsu practice, it became all the more harder due to the restrictions placed upon occupying the United States Armed Forces.

 Shinto Munen Ryu 神道無念流 was passed down to his son, Nakayama Zendo and then passed officially to the last head of the system, Saeki Soichiro sensei.
-Although by then the Yushinkan had closed its doors and practice was kept as as best it could be without a dedicated training hall such as the Yushinkan had been.
+Although by then the Yushinkan had closed its doors and practice was kept as best it could be without a dedicated training hall such as the Yushinkan had been.